-- Blood-thinning medication (e.g. ASS, Thomapyrin®) must be discontinued at least 10 days before the operation after consultation with your doctor.
+- Blood-thinning medications such as AS or Thomapyrin® must be taken for at least two weeks. be discontinued 10 days before the neck lift and after consultation with your treating physician.

-- Vitamin preparations (A, E) and food supplements (omega-3 fatty acids, St. John’s wort preparations, etc.) must be discontinued at least 4 weeks before the operation.
+- Vitamin preparations (A / E) & food supplements (omega-3 fatty acids / St. John’s wort preparations…) must be taken at least once a year. be discontinued 4 weeks before the neck lift.

 - Surgery limits the ability to travel by air.
 Therefore, do not plan any professional or private air travel during the 6 weeks after the operation!

-- Lay down ice cubes or cooling pads at home ready to cool the skin after the operation!
+- It is best to have ice cubes or cooling pads ready at home.
+You can use these to cool the skin after the procedure!

 How is a neck lift performed?